Shcoobz/basicJS_form-validation/README.md

 ## Summary

-Welcome to Form Validation!
-This application provides a sleek and user-friendly interface for users to sign up with their details.
+Form Validation provides a sleek and user-friendly interface for users to sign up with their details.
 It features comprehensive input validation to ensure that all user-submitted data meets specific criteria before being processed.

 The core functionality includes: